Doctoral training and HDR

 What is the CVEC?

-The CVEC is the Student Life and Campus Contribution.
+The CVEC is the Contribution de Vie Etudiante et de Campus (Student and Campus Life Contribution).
 By law, it is collected by the CROUS.
-You may be subject to it or be exempted from it depending on the case.
-The CVEC is a contribution "intended to promote the reception and social, health, cultural and sports support of students and to strengthen the prevention and health education actions carried out for them" set up on July 1, 2018.
+Depending on the case, you may be liable for it or exempt from it.
+The CVEC is a contribution "intended to promote the reception and social, health, cultural and sporting support of students and to bolster the preventive and health education actions carried out for their benefit" introduced on July 1, 2018.

 A mandatory process